sergiofontes/lean-bem/README.md

 # Modifier
 <img src="/images/modifiers.svg" width="339" height="auto" alt="Example of a modifiers" />

-- An entity that helps define the **appearance, state, or behavior of a block or a element**.
+#### An entity that helps define the appearance, state, or behavior of a block or a element.
-- The modifier name describes its appearance (“What size?” or “Which theme?” and so on—`big` or `dark`), its state (“How is it different from the others?”—`disabled`, `focused`, etc.) and its behavior (“How does it behave?” or “How does it respond to the user?”—such as `switch-theme`).
+- The modifier name describes its appearance (“What size?” or “Which theme?” and so on—`-big` or `-dark`), its state (“How is it different from the others?”—`-disabled`, `-focused`, etc.) and its behavior (“How does it behave?” or “How does it respond to the user?”—such as `-switch-theme`).
-- A modifier can't be used alone.
-It should change the appearance, behavior, or state of the entity, not replace it.
+- **A modifier can't be used alone.
+It should change the appearance, behavior, or state of the entity, not replace it**.
 - Each modifier is a combined class (used alongside the block or element class).
 - The modifier name is preceded by a hyphen `-`, an exceptional *character that visually differentiates* the modifier from the block or element.
 Eg., `-modifier`.
 - Composed-words separated by a single hyphen `-`.
 Eg., `-modifier-name`.